MevSecurity/MevSecurity.github.io/content/posts/Geth DoS with GraphQL/index.md

 GraphQL is a query language for APIs, commonly seen in Web2 applications querying the blockchain.

-**Geth** proposes a GraphQL endpoint that can be activated by adding the option **--http --graphql** at start of the service.
+**Geth** proposes a GraphQL endpoint that can be activated by adding the option **--http --graphql** when starting the service.

 However, this component is buggy and subject to Denial Of Service because:
-* It consumes a lot of resources
+* It consumes a lot of resources,
 * It is possible to perform unlimited GraphQL requests within a single HTTP request

 The present research was conducted in during the month of June/July 2023, with the issue being sent to Geth team on July 4th 2023.